robert17/iotf-rtd/docs/applications/libraries/python.rst

         print("ERROR [" + e.httpcode + "] " + e.message)

-Refer to the Organization Configuration section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the request & response model and http status code.
+Refer to the Organization Configuration section of the `IBM IoT Platform API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the request & response model and http status code.

 ----